 The MSW Program has been approved by the Canada Student Loans Program and full-time students may be eligible to access financial aid to support their studies.
 Please note: this process includes a Program Information Form (PIF) completed by Financial Services.

-Payment may also be made via internet banking though several of Canada’s chartered banks.
+While we encourage domestic students to pay through the convenient PayMyTution portal, payment may also be made via internet banking though several of Canada’s chartered banks.
 St. Thomas will be notified of the payment within 24 hours and your student account will be updated accordingly.
 Currently, payment can be made at the following:

 The account number required to set up your account for internet banking includes your six or seven digit STU identification number as well as the first four or three letters of your last name.
 For example:

 Six Digit - John Smith STU ID 912345 would have an internet banking account of 912345SMIT.

 Seven Digit - John Smith STU ID 1012345 would have an internet banking account of 1012345SMI.

 While we encourage International Students to use the convenient PayMyTuition online portal option, payments can also be wired directly to St. Thomas University from any financial institution using the following information:

 Bank of Montreal, Swift Address BOFMCAM2